MarioLFB/P1CodeInstitute/README.md

 The main font used is Raleway, and in some instances, the Bungee font is employed for additional stylization in the project.
 In case of any issues, the fallback font is a sans-serif.

 ### Structure
-The website comprises 2 internal pages (Home and Signup) and an internal anchor link to the Contact section.
+The website comprises 3 internal pages (Home, Signup and 404 error) and an internal anchor link to the Contact section.

 - Menu Bar Structured with the Logo and 3 links (Home, Contact, and Signup).
 - Contains sections with relevant information, including the company's advantages.